Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Z39.50
      - An international standard protocol created by NISO for search.
 A Z39.50 client can search any Z39.50-compatible online service.
-Often used by federated search services to facilitate searching content at other sites.
+Often used by federated search applications to facilitate searching content at other sites.
      -